-What is left from revenue after subtracting the direct cost of the goods or services sold.
+Gross profit is what's left after the direct cost of making the product.

 What it is